LSSTDESC/surveycodex/galcheat/data/README.md

 #### `sky_brightness`

 Average sky brightness computed for the survey and this filter.
+The moon conditions under which this number was computed will be given as a comment in the yaml file.

 #### `exp_time`